 .

-When you are developing an application, it is convenient to write the logs to the console.
-However, in a non-development environment, you might need a way to store the application logs persistently.
-For this purpose, you can store your logs in a log file.
+When you are developing an application, it is convenient and straightforward to just write the logs to the console.
+However, in a non-development environment, you almost always want a way to store the application logs persistently.
+To accomplish this, it is common to store your logs in a log file.
 This log file can be accessed at any time and used to debug issues or extract all kinds of information related to the events happening in your Python application.

-To create a log file, you can use filename
+To create a log file in Python, you can use filename

 and filemode